 Day 3: Chollerford to Once Brewed | 21 km / 13 mi

 Leaving Chollerford, the trail takes you past Chesters Roman Fort, you then enter Northumberland National Park passing the most complete sections of Hadrian’s Wall with a chance to visit Housesteads Roman Fort.
 Then you walk following the crags above Crag Lough through Sycamore Gap to Peel Crags and the very steep Cat Stairs finishing at Steel Rigg Peel Crags, close to the hamlet of Once Brewed.

 You could visit Vindolanda Roman Fort before you re-join the trail at Steel Rigg car park.
-The route continues with a climb over Winshields rugged crags and to the highest point of the trail at 345m with wonderful views over the countryside and some of the best-preserved sections of Hadrian’s Wall.
+The route continues with a climb over Winshields rugged crags and to the highest point of the trail at 345m with wonderful views over the countryside and some of Hadrian’s Wall’s best-preserved sections.
 You also pass the remains of Great Chesters and Magnis Forts, Walltown Crags and the impressive Walltown Quarry, the ruin of Thirlwall Castle.
 You will then cross the Cumbria/Northumberland border and walk on to the village of Gilsland.

-From Gilsland the route follows a large section of the wall to the fort of Birdoswald.
-The wall continues on past Birdoswald taking you down passing Banks Turret on towards the village of Walton.
+From Gilsland, the route follows a large section of the wall to the fort of Birdoswald.
+The wall continues on past Birdoswald, taking you down, passing Banks Turret on towards Walton.

 Day 6: Departure

 Local bus and taxi services connect Walton to Carlisle from where there are excellent transport links to both Scotland and the south of England.